thomasxbanks/dump-test/README.md

 ## Go nuts!
 Compatible [Plugins](http://v2.wp-api.org/guide/plugins/) on the WordPress.org Plugin Repository.

-<small>While WordPress REST API v2 is still in plugin form, most of these plugins use it as a dependency, as opposed to the core infrastructure introduced in WordPress 4.4, so make sure you have it installed and activated.</small>
+>While WordPress REST API v2 is still in plugin form, most of these plugins use it as a dependency, as opposed to the core infrastructure introduced in WordPress 4.4, so make sure you have it installed and activated.

 _____